Your grief for the parents

 The funeral and commemorating the loss

-Depending on when your grandchild died, and the wishes of the parents, there may be a service or a funeral.
+By law, a baby born after 24 weeks must be either buried or cremated.
+Depending on when your grandchild died, and the wishes of the parents, there may also be a service or a funeral.

-There are lots of ways families can commemorate their baby now and over the years.
-You may want to join in with these or you may have your own very private way of remembering and mourning your grandchild.
+There are lots of ways families can commemorate their baby now and in the future.
+You may want to join in with these or you may have your own private way of remembering and mourning your grandchild.

 You might choose to talk about your grandchild openly with friends, or you might decide to keep this more private.
 There is no right or wrong way to grieve.